Quick answer

 Exceptions to POAT

 Certain circumstances exempt individuals from POAT.
 For example, paying full market rent for the continued use of a gifted asset can exempt it from POAT.
-Additionally, transactions that are entirely commercial with no intention of tax avoidance are also exempt.
+Additionally, transactions that are entirely commercial with no intention of tax reduction are also exempt.

 To illustrate the exceptions, consider the following table: